Skip to main content

 However, you need to choose your moisturiser wisely, as some ingredients may exacerbate existing problems.

-"Most dermatologists would recommend you avoid fragrances and plant extracts, such as tea tree oil, which may irritate the skin.
-Instead, we'd suggest you use simple moisturisers such as Vaseline or E45 cream," explains Friedmann.
+Friedmann says: "Most dermatologists would recommend you avoid fragrances and plant extracts - such as tea tree oil - which may irritate the skin.
+Instead, we'd suggest you use simple moisturisers such as Vaseline or E45 cream.

 "It's also a good idea to wash with moisturiser instead of soap.
-Most dermatologists will recommend that you wash with aqueous cream - a moisturiser that doesn't contain any irritants - as soap can often make the problem worse."
+Soap can often make the problem worse."

-GPs are now advised by the NHS not to prescribe soap substitutes and moisturisers except in severe cases.
-But aqueous cream and a wide variety of moisturisers are available from pharmacists.
+Doctors are now advised by the NHS not to prescribe soap substitutes and moisturisers except in severe cases.
+But a wide variety of moisturisers are available from pharmacists.

 Can I over-moisturise?